 A major focus will be the delivery of our industry testing on P344 obligations to enable Project TERRE, which will allow GB market participants to trade in the European electricity markets.
-Ofgem announced in late November that it had granted National Grid ESO a derogation from participating in Project TERRE until 30 June 2020 at the latest and ELEXON is working closely to align its BSC plans for TERRE industry testing with National Grid ESO.
+Ofgem announced in November 2019 that it had granted National Grid ESO a derogation from participating in Project TERRE until 30 June 2020 at the latest and Elexon is working closely to align its BSC plans for TERRE industry testing with National Grid ESO.

-We have adopted a phased approach to delivering the Foundation Programme, to minimise the overall cost and risk to parties.
+We have adopted a phased approach to delivering the Foundation Programme, to minimise the overall cost and risk to to BSC Parties.